 Last but not least there is the obvious question of generalizing our result by extending MF with more general coinductive definitions such as those of [Lin89, Rat03] including streams and systems, or strictly positive coinductive types in [AAG05] or other coinductive definitions like those applied in [vdBM07, Cur18, BT21].
-The theory $\mathbf{CZF} + \mathbf{REA}{\bigcup} + \mathbf{RDC}$ is very capacious in that it allows for the interpretation of all of these types as sets.
+The theory $\mathbf{CZF} + \mathbf{REA} + \mathbf{RDC}$ is very capacious in that it allows for the interpretation of all of these types as sets.
 It is the ideal axiomatic theory for a very general treatment of inductive and coinductive definitions in its class and set forms, delineating the necessary conditions for such definitions to give rise to sets rather than classes (see [AR10] chapters 12 and 13).
 But it is not clear how to turn such extensions into proper two-level foundations according to [MS05], by identifying an intensional type theoretic version of such coinductive definitions which is preserved by the syntactic quotient completion in [Mai09].
-Actually it is not clear how to define such generic coinductive types within intensional type theory with well-behaved rules (see for example [BG16]).
-Moreover, the current encodings of coinductive types in [AAG05, BCS15] are performed by employing extensional principles like extensional equality of functions which is not validated in our realizability interpretation by its inconsistency with AC + CT.
+Actually it is not clear how to define such generic coinductive types within intensional type theory in [AAG05, BCS15] are performed by employing extensional principles like extensional equality of functions which is not validated in our realizability interpretation by its inconsistency with AC + CT.